Qovery/terraform-examples/examples/deploy-strapi-with-postgresql-on-aws/README.md

-# Deploy an application from GitHub on AWS and make it accessible via HTTPS
+# Deploy Strapi with PostgreSQL on AWS

-This ready to use example show you how to deploy an application from GitHub on AWS and make it accessible via HTTPS.
+This ready to use example show you how to deploy a Strapi app with PostgreSQL on AWS and make it accessible via HTTPS.
 All of that in just a few lines of Terraform file.

 ## Behind the scene